They: Authenticate yourself! — You: But how?

 Why is user authentication important?

 Authentication serves as the gatekeeper to your online accounts and services.
-Its primary role is to ensure that only you — and authorized individuals — can access your financial records, personal messages, and other sensitive information.
+Its primary role is to ensure that only you—and authorized individuals—can access your medical data, financial records, personal messages, and other sensitive information.

 Moreover, authentication helps prevent attempts to misuse your accounts for fraudulent transactions or nefarious activities under false identities.
-In other words, it ensures that you have control of your accounts and that no deceitful actions can be made in your name.
+It provides a protective barrier against aggressive threats like data breaches or malware-infested devices.
+In other words, it ensures that you have control of your accounts and that no deceitful actions can be taken in your name.

-Needless to say, as a user, you are also more likely to engage with online services, share personal information, and conduct transactions when user authentication methods are in place.
-So, in a way, it is also a way to form and nurture trust between you, the user, and the service provider.
+You’re probably more likely to engage with online services, share personal information, and conduct transactions when you know there are reliable user authentication methods in place.
+In a way, it builds a foundation of trust between you—the user—and your chosen service provider.

 Types of authentication methods